turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 From the chrome browser, you would click on the view menu.
 Once you click on that, go down to developer and click on that.
 Once clicked, push on the view source and it will show you the source of the website.

 **List five different HTML elements and what they are used for.
-For example, <p></p> is a paragraph element, and it is used to represent a paragraph of text**
+For example, p is a paragraph element, and it is used to represent a paragraph of text**

-- <h1></h1> This is a main heading paragraph.
+- '<h1></h1>' This is a main heading paragraph.
 It is used to represent the main paragraph of the website page.
-There is also
-<h2></h2> <h3></h3> <h4></h4> <h5></h5> and so on.
+There is also h2, h3, h4, h5 and so on.

-- <b></b> is a bold element.
+- '<b></b>' is a bold element.
 It is used to show what you are trying to bold in your writing.

-- <i></i> is an italic element.
+- '<i></i>' is an italic element.
 It is used to show what you are trying to italicize in your writing.

-- <cite></cite> is a citation element.
+- '<cite></cite>' is a citation element.
 It is used for when you are trying to reference a piece of work such as a book.
 It can be used to indicate where the citation is from.

-- <sub></sub> is the subscript element.
+- '<sub></sub>' is the subscript element.
 It is used to contain characters that should be subscript.

 **What are empty elements?**

 Empty elements are elements without a closing tag on HTML documents.
-An example of an empty element is the <br /> element.
+An example of an empty element is the '<br />' element.
 With this element you will only need an opening tag.

 **What is semantic markup?**